Mobile speed report · June 23, 2026

 The moments that matter, left to right - tap any frame to enlarge it.

 Blue = the first content lands.
-Orange = the moment your main content appears.
+Orange = the moment the biggest piece of the page lands.
 Red boxes = parts of the page that move after a visitor is already reading.
 A near-blank frame is a phone still showing an empty screen.

 Blog post - how D2 uses AI